pnsaeta/p064/docs/syllabus.md

 ### Sites

-Resources are available primarily at [the schedule page](https://physics.hmc.edu/c/p064/) and [the course site](https://saeta.physics.hmc.edu/p064/); we will use [Canvas](https://harveymuddcollege.instructure.com/courses/2132/) for connection to Piazza for posting questions and comments, Gradescope for assignments, and occasional announcements.
+Resources are available primarily at [the schedule page](https://physics.hmc.edu/c/p064/) and [the course site](https://saeta.physics.hmc.edu/p064/); we will use [Canvas](https://harveymuddcollege.instructure.com/courses/3093/) for connection to Gradescope for assignments and occasional announcements.

 ### Grutors